 How Teacher Training can Support Inclusive Education

 Inclusive Education means making real learning opportunities accessible for all types of learners, including ones with diverse abilities, backgrounds, special needs and students from marginalized groups.
 The term ‘inclusive education’ goes beyond the fence of supporting students with special needs.
-It simply considers all students as full participants in their classrooms, and must be given equal opportunities.
+Inclusive education considers all students as full participants, and it means giving equal opportunities to them all.

 To optimally implement inclusive teaching practices, our education system demands a few modifications in areas like infrastructure, support services, curriculum, teaching methods, and learning resources.
 In most countries, teachers undergo annual training that focus on upgrading skills, and teaching techniques.
 Focusing on Teacher Training to derive better learning outcomes is underlined by the NEP2020, and the education system is working towards its end goal.